tejuscs/ADBD-Labs/adb-build-python-apps/adb-build-python-apps.md

 As an application developer,

-1. Learn how to deploy a python application and connect it to your dedicated autonomous database instance.
+1. Learn how to deploy a python application and connect it to your dedicated Autonomous AI Database instance.

 ### Required Artifacts

    - An Oracle Cloud Infrastructure account.
    - A pre-provisioned instance of Oracle Developer Client image in an application subnet.
-Refer to the lab **Configuring a Development System** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how provision a developer client.
+Refer to the lab **Configuring a Development System** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how provision a developer client.
-   - A pre-provisioned dedicated autonomous database instance.
-Refer to the lab **Provisioning Databases** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
+   - A pre-provisioned dedicated Autonomous AI Database instance.
+Refer to the lab **Provisioning Databases** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
    - A network that provides connectivity between the application and database subnets.
-Refer to the lab **Prepare Private Network for OCI Implementation** in the **Autonomous Database Dedicated for Fleet Administrators** workshop.
+Refer to the lab **Prepare Private Network for OCI Implementation** in the **Autonomous AI Database Dedicated for Fleet Administrators** workshop.

 ## Task 1: Instances Setup